aws/base64io-python/README.rst

 ***
 Use
 ***
-:class:`base64io.Base64IO` transparently transforms data written to or read from the input stream and returns a wrapped stream.
+:class:`base64io.Base64IO` wraps the input stream and transparently encodes or decodes data written to or read from the input stream.

 * ``write()`` encodes data before writing it to the wrapped stream
 * ``read()`` decodes data after reading it from the wrapped stream